 2. Eddie Obeng – Smart failure for a fast-changing world.

 The rules on how the world works have changed.
 Eddie is trying to explain what happened to us at midnight 15 years ago while we were asleep.

-Something or someone switched all the rules around, so the way to successfully run business has been deleted.
+Something or someone switched all the rules around, so the way to successfully run a business has been deleted.